 If you aren’t familiar with synchronous and asynchronous learning, let’s define what each one is in terms of employee learning.

 Synchronous learning happens in real or actual time.
 In other words, this could be a conference call with an instructor-led training course.
 Or this could also be a group collaboration training session.
 Other examples would be live chats and live-streaming lectures.

 On the other hand, asynchronous learning happens on your own schedule.
-For example, you are assigned courses though a learning email and you take these classes when they work best.
-There may be a specific date you must complete these courses by, but you still choose which day and time works best for you.
-Some examples would be PowerPoint presentations, pre-recorded video presentations or assessment-style training modules.
+For example, you are assigned courses through a learning email and you take these classes when they work best.
+There may be a specific date you must complete these courses, but you still choose which day and time work best for you.
+Some examples would be PowerPoint presentations, pre-recorded video presentations, or assessment-style training modules.